tarantool/doc/doc/book/app_server/luajit_memprof.rst

 @<filename>:<line number> holds <number of still reachable bytes> bytes: <number of allocation events> allocs, <number of deallocation events> frees

-Sometimes, especially when there are many ``collectgarbage()`` calls, the DEALLOCATION section can become large so the display is not easy to read.
+Sometimes a program can cause many deallocations, so the DEALLOCATION section can become large, so the display is not easy to read.
 To minimize output, start the parsing with an extra flag: ``--leak-only``, for example